andrewmg997/my_portfolio/README.md

-# My first repo
+# Billfish Analysis - Assignment 2

 ## Description

-Analysis of environmental data for EVR 628 course.
+Analysis of purse seine catch data of Bill fish.
+Data excluded fish that could not be readily identified by species.
+Found the average size for each species by year.

+## Column names

+year, month, species, latitude, longitude, size (cm) of fish, number of fish

 ## Project Structure